 Our Care Philosophy

 NFP has always believed that partnering with a patient is the best way to achieve healthy outcomes and has been able to do so in a variety of ways throughout its history.
 NFP has always modeled its program offerings to serve patients in a comprehensive way.
 NFP sees that the services provided to patients are each just one stop in a constant continuum of care that envelopes every patient into their own medical home.
-For the past several years, NFP has been working on a model to transform its service delivery into a Care Team and EMR driven approach to Patient Centered Care.
+At NFP, we use a team-based approach to get you the right care at the right time.
+You are at the center of the care we provide, and we communicate with each other, and you, about your best health.
+We’d like you to think of NFP as your medical home – a place where you are always welcome, where we know and care about you, where you feel comfortable, respected and accepted.

 NFP has set the following goals for its Patient Centered Medical Home: